itmo-infocom/UNIX-Linux-online-course/texts/week04/018_file_commands.md

 ```
 chmod [-R] [ugoa][-+=](rwx)
 ```
-As far as we understand, permissions are just a bitfield and in some cases it might be more useful to set them in octal mode - see our ["Under the Hood"](../under_the_hood/08_octal_mode.md) for information on this.
+As far as we understand, permissions are just a bitfield and in some cases it might be more useful to set them in octal mode - see our ["Under the Hood"](../under_the_hood/08_octal_mode.md) lecture for information on this.

 You can also change the owner and group for a file or directory by command `chown`.
 ```